hennypurwadi/Vicuna_finetune_sentiment_analysis/README.md

 -----------------

-### instruction="Classify the text as one of these six different emotions: anger, fear, joy, love, sadness, or surprise.Response in lower-case and one word  only."
+### instruction="Classify the text as one of the emotions If it's not clear, choose the emotion that is closest to: joy,sadness,anger, fear, love, surprise."
-###
+### Seems LLM doesn't like to follow the instruction:

 ![Image description](https://github.com/hennypurwadi/Vicuna_finetune_sentiment_analysis/blob/main/result.jpg?raw=true)

 -----------------